Fairfield County, Connecticut: Rail

 Commuter Rail is perhaps Fairfield County's most important transportation artery, as it allows its residents an efficient ride to Grand Central Terminal in New York City.
 Service is provided on Metro-North's New Haven Line, and every town on the shoreline has at least one station.
 Connecting lines bring service to New Canaan from Stamford on the New Canaan Branch, and to Danbury from South Norwalk on the Danbury Branch.
 Many trains run express from New York to Stamford, making it an easy 45-minute ride.

 In the 2005 and 2006 sessions of the Legislature, massive appropriations were made to buy replacements for the 343 rail cars for the Metro-North New Haven Line and branch lines.
 The approximately 30-year-old cars will be replaced with new cars at a rate of ten per month starting in 2010.

-Bridgeport and Stamford are also served by Amtrak, and both cities see a significant number of boardings on the Northeast Regional route (Boston to Newport News, VA).
+Bridgeport and Stamford are also served by Amtrak, and both cities see a significant number of boardings on the Northeast Regional route (Boston to Washington, D.C. with various termini in Virginia).
 This route also serves other Amtrak stations in Connecticut, including New Haven, Old Saybrook, New London, and Mystic.